How I make my goals actually happen

-How to make your goals
+How I make my goals

 I’ve been thinking about goal-setting a lot in the aftermath of my 2016 annual review.
 As I was writing the review, it became really clear to me that the way I’ve approached and executed my goals hasn’t worked for me at all.